 1. Taxes

-First in the Northwest Financial Guide – taxes.
 Whether you live in Oregon, Washington, or across the country, the same federal tax structure applies to you and needs to be considered in your financial plan.
-What’s different based on the state you live in are your state and local taxes.
+What is different based on the state you live in is your state and local taxes.
 Some of the differences in these taxes for Oregon and Washington residents are detailed below.

 a.
 Income Tax